imbadattechnology/imbadattechnology/README.md

 - 👋 Hi, I’m @imbadattechnology
-- 👀 I’m interested in coding/bypassing hapara/securly
+- 👀 I’m interested in scripting games/bypassing hapara/securly like school related stuff
 - 🌱 I’m currently learning shit
 - 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me Discord=Joee#0588
+- 📫 How to reach me Discord=Anonymous Pumpkin#1000

 <!---
 imbadattechnology/imbadattechnology is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.